mnemnion/zitron/doc/zitron.md

 single preprocessor symbol name, not a general expression.
 Use the `%if` directive for general expressions.

+Zitron note: since Lemon is a generator of C code, the documentation for these directives (verbatim above) presume a knowledge of the C preprocessor which Zig authors may or may not possess.
+I want to add explicitly that these directives are _pre-processed_, they can appear anywhere, including weird places like inside [`%include`](#pinclude) code blocks.
+Any which evaluate to false are replaced byte-for-byte with spaces, with newlines intact, and only then is the input file parsed.

+Due to Zig's insistence that whitespace on both sides of an operator must be all-or-nothing, there is no valid Zig code which starts a line with `%anything`, so it's not even possible to collide these directives with real code.
+Not that this would be likely if it were not for that rule, but it's nice that it simply doesn't work.

+Zig gets along just fine without a preprocessor, but this kind of code-generating little language can strain comptime's ability to make code which is universally-valid without this.
+In particular, use of `%if(n)def` can be helpful combined with the [`%trace_writer`](#trace_writer) directive: that directive itself, and all support code to enable tracing, can be gated behind a macro definition.

 #### 4.4.9 The `%include` directive <a id="pinclude">